 Now, if you’ve ever not-quite-reached a goal, you might be feeling skeptical and frustrated.
 That’s human.
 See, we humans like to set rigid goals with a clear delineation between success and failure, but I’m going to serve up a little wisdom on the topic which was passed down to me from my very wise grandmother.
 In her words, “Lighten up.”

-Life is unpredictable, so we have to make our goals future-proof with flexible, torque-resistant foundations that are capable of withstanding winds in excess of 185 mph.
+Life is unpredictable, so we have to make our targets future-proof with flexible, torque-resistant foundations that are capable of withstanding winds in excess of 185 mph.
 When the storms of life whip past, your goals are your shelter.
 Things may not look quite the same after you’ve survived the storm, but you’re safe!
 The landscape may have shifted—perhaps you’ll need to recalibrate your credit card payoff by a few months, or maybe you’ll decide that the gold-dusted takeout isn’t worth it (and you’ll opt, instead, to save up a deposit for your dream home?) …

 The point is, goals help you focus on the long-term picture, but they are completely adjustable to the changes that life inevitably brings your way.